keem22/azure-network-protocols/README.md

 <h2>Description</h2>

 In this Project I will show you how to use Azure Services to create two virtual networks using Windows and Linux.
-Services i will use, resource group, virtual machine, and network watcher.
+Services I will use; resource group, virtual machine, and network watcher.
 I will provide pictures as well as step by step detail on the process.  <br />

 <h2>Services Used</h2>